 In September 1984, the environmental studies center at Spruce Run was completed.
 The center includes a telephone, storeroom, restrooms, and a large classroom.
 There are two main trails at Spruce Run, a woods walk, and a meadow/coniferous forest walk.
 The trail through the woods begins by the circular driveway.
 The trail through the meadow and the coniferous forest begins by the fire circle and the picnic tables.

 During the 2010-2011 school year, Columbus City Schools, in partnership with Lowes, was awarded a grant to revitalize Spruce Run.
 As part of the revitalization project, a greenhouse was installed and the facilities were remodeled.Spruce Run is available for use by all Columbus City School buildings.
-Because of the renovations, new resources, new state standards and focus on the science practices, teacher training is REQUIRED for use of Spruce Run facilities.
-For more information or if you have questions, please contact Geri Granger, email@example.com.Training for Spruce Run includes the following:
+Because of the renovations, new resources, new state standards and focus on science practices, teacher training is REQUIRED for the use of Spruce Run facilities.
+Please contact Heather Allen.Training for Spruce Run includes the following:

 - Information (reservation information, Spruce Run information, Teacher expectations)

 - Weather Station (information and use)